PackagePages/LaravelPackage.com/11-Middleware.md

 }﻿
 ```

-# Unit testing
+# Testing Before Middleware

-## Before middlewares
+Although we haven't *registered* the middleware yet and it will not be used in the application, we do want to make sure that the `handle()` method shows the correct behaviour.

-Although we haven't *registered* the middleware yet, and it will not be used in the application we do want to make sure that the `handle()` method shows the correct behaviour.
-Let's add a new `CapitalizeTitleMiddlewareTest.php` unit test in the `tests/Unit` directory.
+Add a new `CapitalizeTitleMiddlewareTest.php` unit test in the `tests/Unit` directory.
 In this test, we'll assert that a title parameter on a `Request()` will contain the capitalized string after the middleware ran its `handle()` method:

 ```php
 // 'tests/Unit/CapitalizeMiddlewareTest.php'